 This provision allows you to forego paying your policy premiums while you are receiving disability benefits, freeing up a substantial portion of your monthly income you would otherwise be paying back to the insurance company.
 This provision usually includes a waiting period – typically ninety days – before it kicks in.
 Once the waiver takes effect, however, it can significantly ease the financial burden created by a disabling condition, saving you hundreds of dollars every month.

 A premium waiver is a standard term in most modern-day disability insurance policies.
 The provision is typically found toward the end of the “Benefits” section of your policy, under the subheading “Waiver of Premium.”
-If your policy does not include this provision, you may consider purchasing it as a rider.
+If your disability insurance policy does not include this provision, you may consider purchasing it as a rider.

 As you read through your policy, look carefully to determine which of the provisions discussed above appear in your disability insurance policy.
-Not only will this help you fully understand your rights under your policy, it will help you determine if additional riders are necessary to fully protect your financial security in the event of a disability.
+Not only will this help you fully understand your rights under your disability insurance policy, it will help you determine if additional riders are necessary to fully protect your financial security in the event of a disability.
 In our next post, we will look at two more provisions that may appear either as riders or as policy terms.

 Can Your Disability Insurance Company Dictate The Medical Treatment You Must Receive To Collect Benefits?
 Part 4